igorwojda/android-showcase/README.md

 #### Data Layer

 Manages application data.
-Connect to data sources and provide data through repository to the `domain` layer eg. retrieve data from the internet and cache the data in memory cache (when device is offline).
+Connect to data sources and provide data through repository to the `domain` layer eg. retrieve data from the internet and cache the data in disk cache (when device is offline).

 Components: